Understanding your rights is the first step to protecting them.

-We do not typically assist in divorce or child custody issues, benefits denials, landlord- tenant disputes, criminal defense at the trial level, wrongful termination, wills, or complaints about lawyers.
+We do not assist in divorce or child custody issues, benefits denials, landlord- tenant disputes, criminal defense at the trial level, wrongful termination, wills, or complaints about lawyers.
+Please view other legal resources to find help with these requests.

 ACLU of Alaska